 Street Zones

 The elements that comprise a street are typically separated, with some exceptions.
 These elements can be referred to as street zones.
 Below is a list of street zones considered in this document; however, it is important to note that not every zone will exist on every street.
 Each zone width is calculated independently to derive a total street width unless otherwise stipulated.
+Policy Note: To reduce confusion and ensure clarity of maintenance responsibilities, the City should implement signage standards that clearly distinguish private roads with public access from public streets

 Pedestrian Zone

 The pedestrian zone often bookends the very edges of a whole street, usually between the edge of a private lot and the start of a Flexible Zone or a Curb & Gutter Zone.
 This zone ensures that pedestrians have a safe place and adequate room to walk, whether making their entire journey on foot or closing the distance between their parked vehicle and destination.

-Pedestrian Zones may sometimes be used by businesses, with appropriate permits, for patio seating.
-In some instances, the Pedestrian Zones and Bike Zones may be combined into a shared use/multiuse path.
-See Chapter 4: Elements of the Street and Chapter 6: Intersections for considerations on how and when this is appropriate.
+Pedestrian Zones may be repurposed for temporary or permanent uses such as outdoor dining, subject to permit and accessibility compliance.
+However, the combination of Pedestrian and Bicycle Zones into a shared-use facility adjacent to the roadway shall only be considered in limited, context-sensitive situations.
+Where multiuse paths are proposed along streets, a comprehensive analysis shall be conducted to evaluate the frequency and complexity of intersections, driveways, and potential turning conflicts.
+Such facilities are generally discouraged in high-conflict environments or on corridors with multiple commercial access points.
+Shared use of pedestrian and bicycle space shall not be used as a substitute for on-street bicycle infrastructure unless supported by AASHTO guidance and justified by specific contextual conditions, such as limited cross traffic, constrained right-of-way, or direct trail connections.
+Refer to Chapter 4 (Elements of the Street) and Chapter 6 (Intersections) for further design parameters, conflict mitigation strategies, and location-specific criteria.